Network effect: Evidence and consequences

 Clues about the long term results of network effects on the global economy are revealed in new research into Online Diversity.

 While the diversity of sources is in decline, there is a countervailing force of continually increasing functionality with new services, products and applications — such as music streaming services (Spotify), file sharing programs (Dropbox) and messaging platforms (Messenger, WhatsApp and Snapchat).
-Another major finding was the dramatic increase in the infant mortality rate of websites — with the dominant players in each functional niche - once established guarding their turf more staunchly than ever.
+Another major finding was the dramatic increase in the infant mortality rate of websites, with the dominant players in each functional niche, once established, guarding their turf more staunchly than ever.

-On the other hand, growing network effect does not always bring proportional increase in returns.
+On the other hand, a growing network effect does not always bring a proportional increase in returns.
 Whether additional users bring more value depends on the commoditization of supply, the type of incremental user and the nature of substitutes.
 For example, social networks can hit an inflection point, after which additional users do not bring more value.
 This could be attributed to the fact that as more people join the network, its users are less willing to share personal content and the site becomes more focused on news and public content.

 Economics

 Network economics refers to business economics that benefit from the network effect.
 This is when the value of a good or service increases when others buy the same good or service.
-Examples are website such as EBay, or iVillage where the community comes together and shares thoughts to help the website become a better business organization.
+Examples are websites such as eBay, or iVillage, where the community comes together and shares thoughts to help the website become a better business organization.

 In sustainability, network economics refers to multiple professionals (architects, designers, or related businesses) all working together to develop sustainable products and technologies.
 The more companies are involved in environmentally friendly production, the easier and cheaper it becomes to produce new sustainable products.
 For instance, if no one produces sustainable products, it is difficult and expensive to design a sustainable house with custom materials and technology.
 But due to network economics, the more industries are involved in creating such products, the easier it is to design an environmentally sustainable building.

-Another benefit of network economics in a certain field is improvement that results from competition and networking within an industry.
+Another benefit of network economics in a certain field is the improvement that results from competition and networking within an industry.